nk-vo/ELEC291/README.md

 Design temperature sensor using a digital thermometer that will serially transmit the temperature to a personal computer using the serial port.Then program the personal computer using Python to receive the temperature and conveniently present it in real time using a strip chart plot.

 ## Lab 5
-Design, build, program, and test a microprocessor based AC voltmeter that displays both magnitude and phase.
+Design, build, program, and test a microprocessor based AC voltmeter that displays both magnitude and phase with MCP3008 chip.